BawdyAnarchist/QubesTricks/AutoInstall/README.md

 2. Run the command: `i3gen.sh`
 3. Reload your i3 config
 4. Add your additional desired packages to fed-40-full (stuff like vlc, gimp, gwenview, etc).
-5. Change your qube templates to fed-40-full
+5. Change your qube templates to fed-40-full (but leave the sys-qubes on fedora-40-xfce)